 Beverley AC @ The London Marathon 2012

-Nineteen members of Beverley Athletic Club travelled south last weekend to take part in the Marathon, one of the biggest marathons in the world.
+Nineteen members of Beverley Athletic Club travelled south last weekend to take part in the London Marathon, one of the biggest marathons in the world.

 After months of training they joined a record number of 37,227 runners at the start in south London to run 26 miles and 385 yards round the capital to the finish in the Mall.